 Revenue diversification can feel daunting, especially in a sector already stretched thin.
 Learning alongside peers, getting external perspective, or working with values-aligned support can make the work more manageable and more effective.

-If you want to explore what revenue diversification could look like for your organization, or learn more about how to get started, please reach out.
+Explore what revenue diversification could look like for your organization or discover how to get started by reaching out.
 There is more possible than many nonprofit leaders have been led to believe.